QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 4. Norms, directives, habits

-   > * ex: we are expecting a software of the same family
-   > to be similar
+   > * ex: we are expecting a software of the same family to be similar
-   > * we are expecting a 🛒 shopping cart on a marketing
-   > website to see the list of our items
+   > * we are expecting a 🛒 shopping cart on a marketing website to see the list of our items

 5. Prevents errors

-   > * do not let the user make mistakes, you should
-   > code or use the right kind of input field if you expect
-   > a specific kind of value.
+   > * do not let the user make mistakes, you should code or use the right kind of input field if you expect a specific kind of value.
-   > * asking the user confirmation might also
-   > be a good practice.
+   > * asking the user confirmation might also be a good practice.
-   > * you may add a small help, an example, or a message
-   > saying what you are expecting
+   > * you may add a small help, an example, or a message saying what you are expecting

 6. Users shouldn't need to learn

    > A MCQ is easier than an open question...
-Make it
-   > so that the user will recognize instead of remembering.
-   > You may use a particular kind of style or add tips.
+Make it so that the user will recognize instead of remembering.
+You may use a particular kind of style or you may add tips.

 7. Flexibility

    > * make it easy to learn
-   > * and easy for pros to skip some steps, for example
+   > * and easy for pros to skip some steps, for example using shortcuts.
-   > using shortcuts.

 8. Aesthetic

-   > Do not write hundreds of words, add useless images, ...
-   > to say something that
-   > would fit in less than 10 words.
-   > **Be clear and concise**.
+   > Do not write hundreds of words, add useless images, ... to say something that would fit in less than 10 words. **Be clear and concise**.

 9. Robustness